Do you have your word for the year?

 I’m now going to print this word off and stick it all over the house, keep it in my wallet and have it on my screen saver.

 How did you get on finding your word?
-Do share I would love to hear what is in store for you in 2019 – how magical is this!!!
+Do share I would love to hear what is in store for your year – how magical is this!!!

-If you are interested in bringing your word for 2019 to life – join me live in my online studio for my new Painting & Bookclub from the comfort of your own home.
+If you are interested in bringing your word of the year to life – join me for my 7Day Adventure to Meet Your Inner Artist and get access to my Angela Murray Studio private FB Group where all the action happens. home.
 It is all about uncovering and celebrating the creative goddess who lives inside you.

 Inspiration for this post came from : Kim Denne – thesitsgirls.com